twbs/bootstrap/site/content/docs/4.3/migration.md

 See the browser and devices page for details on what is currently supported in Bootstrap 5.
 Since v4, here's what's changed to our browser support:

-- Dropped support for Internet Explorer NN
+- Dropped support for Internet Explorer 10 and 11
 - Dropped support for Firefox NN - MM
 - Dropped support for Safari NN
 - Dropped support for iOS Safari NN